 Casablanca started as a 1940 play Everybody Comes to Rik’s by Murray Burnett and Joan Alison.
 Burnett had traveled to Austria with his first wife in 1938 to help Jewish relatives.
 Germany had just annexed Austria, and Burnett was deeply shocked by what he witnessed.
 Before leaving Europe, Burnett visited southern France on the Mediterranean coast.
 He went to bar where a black piano player was singing songs.
 Burnett was taken by the volatile mix of German soldiers, French locals and apparent refugees and resistance in the bar.
 Two years later Burnett – with his new wide Joan Alison – finished an anti-fascist – pro-Resistance play set at Rik’s Americain Bar in the Moroccan city of Casablanca.
 America had not yet entered the war, and the play hoped to elicit support for the anti-fascist cause.
 One day after the Japanese attack on Pearl Harbor (December 1941) – the day America entered the war – Hollywood producers bought the play for a record price.

-The film opens with an over-dub narrative about European refugees flooding into Morocco; and then a dramatic scene in which a refugee with stolen transit papers is shot dead by French police.
-The man collapses under a poster of Marshall Petain.
-On the poster is written: Je tiens mes promesses, meme celles dea autres (I keep my promises, even those of others).
+The film opens with an over-dub narrative about European refugees flooding into Morocco, and then a dramatic scene in which a refugee with stolen transit papers is shot dead by French police.
+He collapses under a poster of Marshall Petain, on which is written: Je tiens mes promesses, meme celles dea autres (I keep my promises, even those of others).
 This opening scene was a stinging comment of Petain’s betrayal of the Anglo-Franco Accord.
 The tension is already present, and for every character who appears thereafter the viewer needs to know whose side they’re on.

 We first see Rik (Humphrey Bogart) playing chess.
 In real life Bogart was a regular chess tournament player.
 He spoke to the Director Curtiz about ‘playing’ the film like a chess game, with the constant maneuvering and uncertain ending.
-His first words in the film are to deny entry into the ‘private’ bar of the Deutschland Bank official, while he lets an Italian crook (Ugarte, played by Peter Lorre) slip past.
+His first words in the film are to deny entry into the ‘private’ bar of the Deutschland Bank official, while he lets the Italian crook Ugarte (Peter Lorre) slip past.
 After all, ‘everyone comes to Rik’s’, but we know ‘everyone’ doesn’t include the Deutschland Bank.

 A number of characters are introduced in the next couple of scenes.
 Most are played by actors who were real-life refugees from Nazi controlled areas in Europe.
 One exception is the American born Dooley Wilson who plays Sam the piano player.
 Wilson was a board member of the Negro Actors Guild of America, an organisation dedicated to getting roles for black actors and also lobbying to break down black stereotypes in film.
 In Casablanca Sam is not just an employee of Rik’s but a long-time friend and confidante.
 Wilson, an accomplished singer and drummer, did not actually play piano.
 Just off-screen was the only other black performer, Elliot Carpenter, who played the piano pieces while Wilson copied his hand movements.